SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-and-configurations/additional-configurations-reference.md

 * `conf.d` is intended to be changed by customers if they need to customize OpenTelemetry Collector behavior
 * `env` is intended to contain environmental variable files

-By default configuration is loaded in the following order:
+By default, configuration is loaded in the following order.

 * `sumologic.yaml`
 * all configuration files from `conf.d` sorted alphabetically